 I am a cross-cultural developmental psychologist.
 I received my Ph.D. from Simon Fraser University in Canada.
 Broadly, I study how culture shapes development.
 By examining infants’ and children’s experiences across various sociocultural contexts, I am trying understand the developmental processes that lead to cross-cultural variation in early socio-cognitive outcomes.
 I take a constructivist perspective to development and I use mixed methods of measurement including naturalistic and structured observations, experimental tasks, interviews, and questionnaires.
 I am particularly interested in development of children’s understanding of self and others.
-My Ph.D. work with Dr. Tanya Broesch focused on mirror self-recognition in toddlers from Vancouver, Canada, and Tanna, Vanuatu – a small-scale society in South Pacific.
-Currently, I am working with Dr. Adam Boyette on projects investigating the relationship between culture and well-being.
+My Ph.D. work focused on mirror self-recognition in toddlers from Vancouver, Canada, and Tanna, Vanuatu – a small-scale society in South Pacific.
+Recently, I became interested in the relationship between culture and well-being.
 I am co-leading a project examining the dynamics of cultural change and well-being among indigenous Bantu and BaYaka communities in the Republic of Congo.
 This is an ethnographically-grounded, mix-method investigation that integrates cultural evolutionary theory with psychology and anthropology.